How to become a CFedS

 Exams are scheduled for the first Friday of each February, June & October.

-The CFedS Training Coordinator, is always available to answer your questions, so don’t hesitate to contact him to discuss any aspect of the training.
+The CFedS Training Coordinator and our support staff is available to answer questions you may have, so don’t hesitate to contact us to discuss any aspect of the training.